Arthur Jeffress: World War II

 With the onset of war in Europe, Jeffress became a non-combatant ambulance driver.
 His childhood enthusiasm for motor vehicles had led him to become a skilled driver and knowledgeable about vehicle maintenance.

 Jeffress put his art collection into storage and closed up his house, offering its use to the military.
 In 1940, he applied to join the American Field Service; and in time he was assigned to its British American Ambulance Corps as a driver.
 Reporting for duty on 27 January 1941 at the BAAC office in New York, he was assigned to a unit of 24 men; at 34, he was one of the elder members of the unit, the youngest being 19.
 His unit was assigned to the Middle East and North African Campaigns after one month of training, shipping out on board the SS Zam Zam for Mombasa, Kenya.
 They were to travel overland to Lake Chad, where they would support de Gaulle's Free French Forces.

 The voyage to Africa was undertaken alongside US missionaries and their families, a group of French Canadian Catholic Brothers, and a group of tobacco businessmen.
 The S.S.
 Zam Zam, being an Egyptian ship, was neutral in the war, and was taking a "safe" route to avoid more dangerous supply routes; although the US was not at war, the Nazis attacked supply ships heading to Britain.
 The ship was to sail down to South America before crossing the Atlantic to Africa.
 However, in the early morning of 17 April, the German raider Atlantis opened fire on the Zam Zam, which, critically disabled, began to sink.
-With the loss of many lifeboats in the attack, and lack of coordination when abandoning ship, many life boats departed only partially full; most of the BAAC men, including Jeffress, were stranded on the sinking ship.Stewart, James W., “Sinking of the Zam Zam – Diary of James W. Stewart with the British American Ambulance Corps.; January – September, 1941” iUniverse, Inc., Bloomington, 2012, Page 63.
+With the loss of many lifeboats in the attack, and lack of coordination when abandoning ship, many life boats departed only partially full; most of the BAAC men, including Jeffress, were stranded on the sinking ship.
 Bernhard Rogge, captain of the Atlantis, observed the number of women and children in the lifeboats and, concluding that the sinking ship had not been an Allied supply ship, sent out boats to rescue the survivors.
 The German sailors gathered the lifeboats and boarded the "Zam Zam", rescuing all remaining passengers and crew.
 All passengers and crew members were saved, with only a few injured in the attack.
 After a few days of captivity, the Atlantis rendezvoused with another German ship, the Dresden; the captured passengers and crew were transferred to this ship, where conditions were difficult- all the men were confined to a cramped space below deck (108 men in a 50x50 ft space), and food was scarce and poor.
 As a result many became ill.
 They were kept captive whilst Berlin decided how to deal with the diplomatic situation.